MicrosoftDocs/Dynamics-365-Operations.nl-nl/scm/sales-marketing/prospect-to-cash.md

 ---

-# <a name="prospect-to-cash"></a>Prospect naar contant geld
+# <a name="prospect-to-cash"></a><span data-ttu-id="963a9-103">Prospect naar contant geld</span><span class="sxs-lookup"><span data-stu-id="963a9-103">Prospect to cash</span></span>

 [!include[banner](../includes/banner.md)]

-De Prospect naar contant geld-oplossing gebruikt [Gegevensintegrator](https://docs.microsoft.com/en-us/common-data-service/entity-reference/dynamics-365-integration) om gegevens te synchroniseren tussen exemplaren van Dynamics 365 Finance and Operations of Dynamics 365 for Sales via Common Data Service.
-De Prospect naar contant geld-sjablonen in de Gegevensintegrator activeren de stroom van gegevens over producten, rekeningen, contactpersoon en verkoopoffertes tussen Dynamics 365 for Finance and Operations en Dynamics 365 for Sales.
-Terwijl de gegevens tussen Finance and Operations en Dynamics 365 for Sales worden verplaatst, kunt u het verkoop- en marketingactiviteiten uitvoeren in Dynamics 365 for Sales en de orderafhandeling verwerken met voorraadbeheer in Finance and Operations.
+<span data-ttu-id="963a9-104">De Prospect naar contant geld-oplossing gebruikt [Gegevensintegrator](https://docs.microsoft.com/en-us/common-data-service/entity-reference/dynamics-365-integration) om gegevens te synchroniseren tussen exemplaren van Dynamics 365 Finance and Operations of Dynamics 365 for Sales via Common Data Service.</span><span class="sxs-lookup"><span data-stu-id="963a9-104">The Prospect to cash solution uses [Data Integrator](https://docs.microsoft.com/en-us/common-data-service/entity-reference/dynamics-365-integration) to synchronize data across Dynamics 365 Finance and Operations or Dynamics 365 for Sales instances via the Common Data Service.</span></span> <span data-ttu-id="963a9-105">De Prospect naar contant geld-sjablonen in de Gegevensintegrator activeren de stroom van gegevens over producten, rekeningen, contactpersoon en verkoopoffertes tussen Dynamics 365 for Finance and Operations en Dynamics 365 for Sales.</span><span class="sxs-lookup"><span data-stu-id="963a9-105">The Prospect to cash templates available with the Data Integrator enable the flow of product, account, contact, and sales quote data between Dynamics 365 for Finance and Operations and Dynamics 365 for Sales.</span></span> <span data-ttu-id="963a9-106">Terwijl de gegevens tussen Finance and Operations en Dynamics 365 for Sales worden verplaatst, kunt u het verkoop- en marketingactiviteiten uitvoeren in Dynamics 365 for Sales en de orderafhandeling verwerken met voorraadbeheer in Finance and Operations.</span><span class="sxs-lookup"><span data-stu-id="963a9-106">While the data is flowing between Finance and Operations and Dynamics 365 for Sales, you can carry out sales and marketing activities in Dynamics 365 for Sales and handle the order fulfillment with inventory management in Finance and Operations.</span></span>

-Deze oplossing biedt integratie in de volgende gebieden:
+<span data-ttu-id="963a9-107">Deze oplossing biedt integratie in de volgende gebieden:</span><span class="sxs-lookup"><span data-stu-id="963a9-107">This solution provides integration in the following areas:</span></span>

--   Rekeningen in Dynamics 365 for Sales onderhouden en ze synchroniseren met Finance and Operations.
+-   <span data-ttu-id="963a9-108">Rekeningen in Dynamics 365 for Sales onderhouden en ze synchroniseren met Finance and Operations.</span><span class="sxs-lookup"><span data-stu-id="963a9-108">Maintain accounts in Dynamics 365 for Sales and sync them to Finance and Operations.</span></span>
--   Contactpersonen in Dynamics 365 for Sales onderhouden en ze synchroniseren met Finance and Operations.
+-   <span data-ttu-id="963a9-109">Contactpersonen in Dynamics 365 for Sales onderhouden en ze synchroniseren met Finance and Operations.</span><span class="sxs-lookup"><span data-stu-id="963a9-109">Maintain contacts in Dynamics 365 for Sales and sync them to Finance and Operations.</span></span>
--   Verkoopoffertes maken in Dynamics 365 for Sales en ze synchroniseren met Finance and Operations.
+-   <span data-ttu-id="963a9-110">Verkoopoffertes maken in Dynamics 365 for Sales en ze synchroniseren met Finance and Operations.</span><span class="sxs-lookup"><span data-stu-id="963a9-110">Create sales quotes in Dynamics 365 for Sales and sync them to Finance and Operations.</span></span>
--   Producten in Finance and Operations onderhouden en ze synchroniseren met Dynamics 365 for Sales.
+-   <span data-ttu-id="963a9-111">Producten in Finance and Operations onderhouden en ze synchroniseren met Dynamics 365 for Sales.</span><span class="sxs-lookup"><span data-stu-id="963a9-111">Maintain products in Finance and Operations and sync them to Dynamics 365 for Sales.</span></span>